johnnydecimal/ellane-terminal/content/learn/08-file-paths.md

 `# lists the chaos of my Downloads folder`
 ```

 Note that my username is `john`.
 Substitute for yours: if you're not sure what it is, `whoami` 🟢 will show it.
+In these lessons I assume it's `ellane`.

 Make sure you understand _why_ this works.
 Make some of your own crazy file paths just for practice.